 Meet the ladies:

 Katy Cadman (mezzo soprano) brags an impressive vocal resume, having performed at such iconic Vancouver locations as the Orpheum, the Vogue Theatre, the Centre for the Performing Arts, and the Queen Elizabeth Theatre; however, despite her many notable performance highlights, Katy is a down-to-earth, loveable, and sometimes goofy member of Sweet Scarlet.
-In addition to adding her harmonies to the group, Katy is also the proud mama of two daughters and wife to her supportive husband Dave (who also occasionally moonlights as the group’s videographer).
+In addition to adding her harmonies to the group, Katy is also the proud mama of two daughters and one son and wife to her supportive husband Dave (who also occasionally moonlights as the group’s videographer).
 When she’s not harmonizing with the Scarlettes, Katy spends her days enlightening hormonally-gifted teenagers as an English teacher and choral instructor in West Vancouver.

 June Iwagami-Pausche (mezzo soprano) is a self-professed lover of show tunes and 80’s music, although she is actually a classically trained opera singer.
 In her life outside of Sweet Scarlet, June is a much-loved teacher in Surrey, a mom to two adorable and spirited little girls, and a spouse to her supportive, lucky and loveable husband, Kevin.
 On days when she is not dedicated to mastering her mezzo soprano harmonies and Sweet Scarlet’s extensive repertoire, June can be found competing in the lacrosse box where she is the assistant team captain for the New West Women’s Salmonbellies.